 The traitor Judas Iscariot was the son of Simon, who lived in Kerioth, Judah.
-He betrayed Jesus in exchange for thirty pieces of silver and then hanged himself (Matthew 26:14,16).
+He betrayed Jesus in exchange for thirty coins and then hanged himself (Matthew 26:14; Matthew 26:15; Matthew 26:16).

 Judas, the traitor, is the ultimate enigma of the New Testament because it is difficult to imagine how anyone so close to Jesus, who witnessed so many miracles and heard so much of the Master’s teaching, could ever betray him into the hands of his enemies.

 He was born in Kerioth, a small town in Judea’s south.
-His parents moved to Jericho when he was a child, and he worked in his father’s various business ventures until he became interested in John the Baptist‘s preaching and work.
-Judas’s parents were Sadducees, and they disowned him when he joined John’s disciples.
+His parents moved to Jericho when he was a child, and he worked in his father’s various business ventures until he became interested in John the Baptist’s preaching and work.
+Having a Sadducee’s background meant that his parents disowned him when he joined John’s disciples.

 Judas With Jesus

 There was nothing about Jesus that Judas admired more than his overall attractive and exquisitely charming personality.
-Judas was never able to overcome his Judean prejudices against his Galilean associates, and he would even criticize Jesus in his mind.
+The traitor was never able to overcome his Judean prejudices against his Galilean associates, and he would even criticize Jesus in his mind.

 This self-satisfied Judean dared to criticize in his own heart the man whom eleven of the apostles regarded as the perfect man, as the “one altogether lovely and the chiefest among ten thousand.”